KOTYA8/PiFMX/README.md

 ### Non-ASCII characters

 You can use the full range of characters supported by the RDS protocol.
-Pi-FM-RDS decodes the input strings based on the system's locale variables.
+PiFMX decodes the input strings based on the system's locale variables.
 As of early 2024, Raspberry Pi OS uses by default UTF-8 and the `LANG` variable is set to `en_GB.UTF-8`.
 With this setup, it should work out of the box.